nouhoum/ansible-ec2-play/README.md

 ## Sample Session
 Database servers should be provisioned before the application servers.

-    # Create a Ubuntu 13.10 micro image in the default availability zone with the default security group.
+    # Create a Ubuntu 13.10 micro image in the default availability zone with the default security group
     # Define key pair scalaCourses if it does not already exist.
     ec2Create scalaCoursesDB scalaCourses t1.micro ami-51274050
     provisionPostgres

-    # Create a Ubuntu 13.10 micro image in the default availability zone with the default security group.
+    # Create a Ubuntu 13.10 micro image in the default availability zone with the default security group
     # Use the scalaCourses key pair.
     ec2Create scalaCoursesPlay scalaCourses t1.micro ami-51274050
     provisionPlay